Safeguarding for children

 What should I do if I am worried?

 There are a number of people you can speak to if you are worried about or experience bullying or any uncomfortable situation.

 Talk to your Club Welfare Officer (or someone else you feel comfortable telling) will believe you and know what to do and how to help.
 They may have to share the information you tell them, but it will be kept CONFIDENTIAL.

 Club Welfare Officers

-Bee is our Lead Club Welfare Officer.
-Bee has the responsibility for ensuring Widnes Ice Skating Club's safeguarding policy is followed and adhered to.
-Bee will always be looking out for all of our club members, but specifically children or adults who we would identify as vunerable.
+David is one of our Club Welfare Officer.
+The safeguarding officers have the responsibility for ensuring Widnes Ice Skating Club's safeguarding policy is followed and adhered to.
+David will always be looking out for all of our club members.

-David supports the Lead Club Welfare Officer of the club.
+Sue is one of our Welfare Officers at the club.
 As a club, we aim to have at least one of the Club Welfare Officers present at all of our events.
-Any disclosures are dealt with by David or Bee.
+Any disclosures are dealt with by David or Sue.
 We have to have two Club Welfare Officers in case they are required to deal with a disclosure which could be relating to one of them.
 This means one will take Lead over the other.

-If you need to speak to David over any concerns you have, or have seen please use the provided email address below.
+If you need to speak to Sue over any concerns you have, or have seen please use the provided email address below.
 None of the other committee members, rinks staff or coaches will see this information.
-All disclosures are dealt with by the Club Welfare Officer and NISA.
+All disclosures are dealt with by the Club Welfare Officer and BIS.